Declan-Combley/git-setup/readme.md

-# What this repository is for
+# What is this script
-This script makes setting up git using ssh keys a bit more painless.
+This script makes setting up git using ssh keys a bit less painful by storing your git info and copying your ssh key just before logging in.

 # Prerequisites
-You must have xclip installed aswell as git and root privileges.
+- pacman

-# How does it work?
+- xclip
-Its pretty cluncky but it copies your ssh key to the clipboard ready to be pasted in to the terminal.
+- internet